-Minimum enrollment
+Minimum enrollment:

-- Child Care: Children must be enrolled a minimum of five days per week to be enrolled in Child Care.
-There are no refunds given for a child's absence. - Play and Learn & Kids Corner: There is no minimum number of days required for enrollment.
+- Day Care: Children must be enrolled a minimum of five days per week to be enrolled in Day Care. - Play and Learn & Kids Corner: There is no minimum number of days required for enrollment.
 Children under the age of 2 require a reservation.
-(If the individual cancellation policy for reservations is not followed, full payment of care is required.)
-There are no refunds given for a child's absence. - Pre-School: Enrollment for the entire school year is required.
-There are no refunds given for a child's absence. - School Age: Children must be enrolled for a minimum of one day per week to be enrolled in either before or after school care.
-There are no refunds given for a child's absence. - Summer: Children must be enrolled for a minimum of two days per week to be enrolled.
-There are no refunds given for a child's absence.
+(If the individual cancellation policy for reservations is not followed, full payment of care is required.) - Pre-School: Enrollment for the entire school year is required. - School Age: Children must be enrolled for a minimum of one day per week to be enrolled in either before or after school care. - Summer: Children must be enrolled for a minimum of two days per week to be enrolled.